 heat pumps scotland

-In order to access this free environmental supply an energy input is required.
+In order to access this free environmental supply electric energy input is required.
 In a well insulated property, every 1 kilowatt of electricity used to power the heat pump can provide up to 4 kilowatts of free energy.

-Incognito Heat Pumps Scotland are simple, well-proven machines that can provide your entire central heating and hot water requirements.
+Heat Pumps are simple, well-proven machines that can provide your entire central heating and hot water requirements.
 With fewer moving parts to go wrong, heat pumps have a life expectancy of over 25 years, and with no annual service or maintenance required, ongoing costs can be reduced by as much as 75%.

-The basic principle of a ground or air source heat pump is to take low-grade heat from the ground, and convert it to high-grade heat for your house using refrigeration technology.
+The basic principle of a ground, water or air source heat pump is to take low-grade heat from the ground, and convert it to high-grade heat for your house using refrigeration technology.
 For every 1kW of electricity consumed by the heat pump, over 4kW of heating can be supplied to your home.

 The basic principle of a heat pump is to take low-grade heat from the ground, the water or the air and convert it into high-grade heat for your house using refrigeration technology.
 For every 1kW of electricity consumed by the heat pump, over 4kW of heating can be supplied to your home.